Pacific Assistance Dogs Society

 Finances

-In F2022, Pacific Assistance Dogs Society had total donations and special events revenue of $2.4m.
-Administrative costs are 12% of revenues (less investment income), and fundraising costs are 9% of donations.
-This results in total overhead spending of 21%.
-For every dollar donated, 79 cents are available for programs, which is within Ci’s reasonable range for overhead spending.
+In F2023, Pacific Assistance Dogs Society received $2.4m in donations and special events revenue.
+Administrative costs were 12% of revenues, less investment income.
+Fundraising costs were 9% of donations.
+Total overhead spending was 21%.
+For every dollar donated, 79 cents are available to go to the cause.
+This is within Ci’s reasonable range for spending.

 This charity report is an update that has been sent to Pacific Assistance Dogs Society.
 Changes and edits may be forthcoming.